jonathanolson/slither/notes/solvers.md

   - OH, ... we are setting the sector nicely.
 Vertex state looks correct too
     - dynamic sector solver? why is face state failing here?
       - Yes, but SOMETHING IS FAILING FIRST HERE
-- FaceState (proper)   ---- HEY, better name?
-  - Constrain by:
-    - Binary sets (in the future!!!)
-  - Solvers (using):
 - Multi-face (**) adjacent faces
   - Cases where we can "take" a shared edge and DO things with both ends, e.g.:
     - Classic "take edge AND both adjacent edges" - solves the 2-3 in corner case
     - take + reject both, or take + split permutations also possibilities
   - HEY!!!
 Some topologies might have a section of shared edges between faces.
 Figure out this generalization
-  - Parity... is naturally handled
-  - [deprecated because this handles, right?], Dynamic face value + edges around it => sectors??? (do my solvers already do this?)
-  - [deprecated for same reason, right?]
-Face+Vertex+Color => updates
-    - Type A: Use face value only, and update vertex state (or set edges?) --- YES to iterating through all face states?
-    - Type B: Any face (null?), and ensure EVEN number of edges around it (and escape conditions)
-      - [this will force even enter/exit, right?]
-Solver for "keep even enter/exits around the vertices of a face" - or really any region? (like that advanced reddit post)
 - 1-level simple backtrack (see if we get fast failures or ...
 MAINLY LOOPS)
+  - MY BASIC BIT is only-BLACK edges during attempts?
   - Just using the simple "forced" bits? (maybe face values optionally?)
   - Consider "advanced" coalescing of on/off state?
 - Binary sets: